Justice For Airdre's Rape

 For now, though there are still cases ongoing, I'm looking towards the future.
-Though I still struggle with PTSD on a daily basis, I have learnt to manage it, and have come a long way since September 2015.

 What happened to me, and the way it was dealt with, has reignited my passion for law and justice.
 Though I have loved teaching, and it may be a career that I return to one day, it is my goal now to move to London in January 2018 to attend law school and become a barrister.
 I hope I can use my experiences and channel the passion I have to help others in need, and really make a difference (as cliche as that sounds).

 Dream............ then do.

 Statistics say that only 9 percent of all rapists get prosecuted.
 Only 5 percent of cases lead to a criminal conviction.
 Only 3 percent of rapists will spend a day in prison.
 The other 97 percent walk free.

 The usual sentence in a case like this in Korea is around 1 year.
 The prosecutor requested 1 and a half years.
 Today, my attacker was sentenced to 2 and a half years jail in South Korea, which will include rehabilitation, and be followed by deportation and registry on the public list of sex offenders in Korea.